We provide assistance with transport to sixth form or college to students who meet our eligibility criteria.

 Definition of low income

-Low income relates to students who are on free school meals or whose families receive the maximum level of working tax credits.
+Low income relates to students who are on free school meals or where a family is in receipt of the qualifying benefits for free school meals or who received the maximum level of working tax credits.

 You will need to provide your direct debit details when applying online.
 Once we have determined that you meet the low income criteria we will reduce the fee and direct debits accordingly.